-B. Priority Populations
+D. Priority Populations

-Through the Substance Abuse Prevention and Treatment (SAPT) Block Grant, BHRS is required to serve priority population clients.
-Contractor shall establish partnerships for the provision of referral to interim or treatment services when capacity is not available, as described in the AOD Policy and Procedure Manual.
+Through the Substance Abuse Prevention and Treatment (SAPG) Block Grant, BHRS is required to serve priority population clients.
+Contractor shall establish partnerships for the provision of referral to interim or treatment services when capacity is not available and a client cannot be admitted to treatment within 48 hours of request, as described in the AOD Policy and Procedure Manual.
 Contractor shall give priority admission to the following populations, provided they are residents of San Mateo County and do not have health care coverage:

 - 1. Pregnant females who use drugs by injection; - 2.
 Pregnant females who use substances; - 3.
-Other persons who use drugs by injection; and - 4.
-As Funding is Available all other clients with a SUD, regardless of gender or route of use, without insurance or for whom coverage is terminated for short periods of time.
+Other persons who use drugs by injection; and

+4. As Funding is Available - all other clients with a SUD, regardless of gender or route of use, without insurance or for whom coverage is terminated for short periods of time.